Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment

 Note that $\E[\sum_{i=1}^N \I(D_i=d_k)\frac{1}{\pi_i(d_k)}] = N$, so that the Hajek estimator is the ratio of two unbiased estimators.
 It is well known that the ratio of two unbiased estimators is not an unbiased estimator of the ratio.
 However, the bias will tend to be small relative to the estimator's sampling variability, and we may place bounds on its magnitude.

-By \citet{hartley54} and \citet[176]{sarndal_etal92},
+By \citet{hartley54} and \citet[p.
+176]{sarndal_etal92},

-Under the asymptotic growth process hypothesized in section \ref{asymptot}, both variances will converge to zero, and thus the bias ratio will converge to zero.
-Practically speaking, the Hajek estimator can be computed with weighted least squares, with covariance adjustment through weighted least squares residualization.
-Variance estimation proceeds via Taylor linearization \citep[172-176]{sarndal_etal92}.
-The linearized variance estimator can be computed by substituting the residuals, $u_i = y_i(d_k) - \widehat{\mu_{H}}(d_k)$, for the $y_i(d_k)$ terms in constructing the variance estimator given in expression \eqref{eq:ate_var_estimator}.
+Under Conditions \ref{cond1} and \ref{cond2}, both variances will converge to zero, and the bias ratio will converge to zero.
+Practically speaking, the Hajek estimator can be computed using weighted least squares, with covariance adjustment through weighted least squares residualization.
+Variance estimation proceeds via Taylor linearization \citep[pp. 172-176]{sarndal_etal92}.
+A linearized variance estimator can be computed by substituting the residuals, $u_i = y_i(d_k) - \widehat{\mu_{H}}(d_k)$, for the $y_i(d_k)$ terms in constructing the variance estimator given in expression \eqref{eq:ate_var_estimator}.